Critical phenomenon inside asymptotically flat black holes with spontaneous scalarization: Black hole interior dynamics

 Given that $\psi$ is unbounded when $z\gg z_H$.
 One then finds that the sign of $\psi$ will eventually be the same as $\beta(z)$ in~\eqref{AlphaPsi}, from which one has

 Note also that $h<0$ inside the hairy black hole, thanks to the no-inner-horizon theorem in the main text.
 Together with the first equation of~\eqref{EoMZBeta}, one finds that

 Thus, as approaching the singularity, the function $|\beta(z)|$ will increase monotonically.
 It explains the increase of $z\psi'(z)$ shown in Figure 4 of~\cite{Dias:2021afz}.
 Nevertheless, whether there will develop a second Kasner epoch depends on the details of $Z(\psi)$.
 For the Kasner epoch with an exponential-like coupling, \emph{e.g.} $Z\sim e^{\psi^{2}}$, even when its Kasner parameter $|\beta|<1$, both terms from $Z$ in~\eqref{EoMQ} are suppressed significantly, for which one still has a stable Kasner epoch.
 For the coupling with a power-law form or it has an upper bound, $h'$ from~\eqref{EoMZBeta} is not integrable when the exponent $|\beta|<1$.
 Therefore, the integral of $h'(z)$ yields $h(z)\rightarrow \infty$ as approaching the singularity, which is not possible as the no-inner-horizon theorem requires $h<0$ inside the event horizon.
 As a consequence, new dynamics will come into play, triggering the transformation to another epoch.
-The transition from a Kasner epoch with $|\beta|<1$ to a stable Kasner epoch with $|\psi|>1$ was observed inside an asymptotically flat black hole with charged scalar hair~\cite{Dias:2021afz}, which corresponds to our case with $Z=1+\alpha^2\psi^2$.
+The transition from a Kasner epoch with $|\beta|<1$ to a stable Kasner epoch with $|{\beta}|>1$ was observed inside an asymptotically flat black hole with charged scalar hair~\cite{Dias:2021afz}, which corresponds to our case with $Z=1+\alpha^2\psi^2$.
 Note that the exponent defined in~\cite{Dias:2021afz} is related to our present work by $\beta_{\text{there}}=\beta/\sqrt{2}$.
+Importantly, this additional Kasner alternation does not alter the scaling behavior reported in the main text in the vicinity of the critical point, where $|\beta| \gg 1$ holds.